lucidrains/memorizing-transformers-pytorch/README.md

 ## Todo

-- [x] take care of cross entropy loss if labels passed in
-- [ ] write alternative gating that takes into account number of retrieved memories as well as positions using continuous MLP representation
 - [ ] complete transformer-xl with appropriate memory storing and retrieval strategies + https://github.com/lucidrains/x-transformers#enhanced-recurrence
 - [ ] enwik8 demo